 Internal Audit provides management with independent and objective assurance reviews and consultation regarding risk management, control, and governance processes.
-Audit work is performed in accordance with International Standards for the Professional Practice of Internal Auditing published by the Institute of Internal Auditors and General Principles and Standards for Offices of Inspector General published by the Association of Inspectors General.
+Internal audit work is performed in conformance with International Standards for the Professional Practice of Internal Auditing published by The Institute of Internal Auditors, Government Auditing Standards published and revised by the United States Government Accountability Office, and the General Principles and Standards for Offices of Inspector General published by the Association of Inspectors General.